-The clinic has 1095 cases awaiting screening and investigation and 254 cases under investigation.
-Of the cases awaiting investigation, 379 are "pending", meaning that the AIC has received an initial inquiry but no response.
-Although there is still a backlog, we have reduced it by 191 cases in our last report and more than double that amount than from a year ago.
+The clinic has 1030 cases awaiting screening and investigation and 251 cases under investigation.
+Of the cases awaiting investigation, 362 are "pending", meaning that the AIC has received an initial inquiry but no response.
+Although there is still a backlog, we have reduced it by 65 cases in our last report and well over double that amount from a year ago.
 We continue to close cases if we do not receive a response within one year of sending a questionnaire to the prisoner, so we expect a number of these cases will be closed.
 Cases without a viable legal claim of actual innocence claim are closed after the preliminary investigation.
 Cases with a viable legal claim of actual innocence are placed on the waiting list of cases to be investigated.

-Our backlog still persists because we continue to get more requests for assistance than we have had in the past.
-In this quarter, we received 34 more requests than in the previous quarter.
+Our backlog still persists because we continue to get more requests for assistance than we had in the past.
+In this quarter, we received roughly the same number of requests as the previous quarter, but these quarters were quite a bit higher than in previous years.
 We also continue to take a small number of cases from the Forensic Project in Austin as well as two cases originally referred to the Travis County Conviction Integrity Unit.

-Moreover, COVID-19 still impacts not only the backlog because of the difficulty in obtaining necessary documents from short-staffed courts and agencies.
+COVID-19 still continues to impact not only the backlog because of the difficulty in obtaining necessary documents from short-staffed courts and agencies.
 Additionally, our efforts to investigate claims of innocence as we cannot do inperson interviews with potential witnesses.

-Summary of Innocence Claims with Legal Remedy Pursued
+4.5 Summary of Innocence Claims with Legal Remedy Pursued